ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

       queryFileDirectory = "${project.projectDir}/src/main/resources/queries"
       // Optional list of query files to be processed, takes precedence over queryFileDirectory queryFiles = listOf(file("${project.projectDir}/src/main/resources/queries/MyQuery.graphql"))
+      // JSON serializer that will be used to generate the data classes. serializer = GraphQLSerializer.JACKSON
       // GraphQL server SDL endpoint that will be used to download schema.
 Alternatively you can run introspection query against `endpoint`. sdlEndpoint = "http://localhost:8080/sdl"
       // Timeout configuration for introspection query/downloading SDL